HannesBecker200924/SetupCode/Website stuff/READ_ME_WEBSITE.txt

+Download the Folder.
-Download the Folder then open: FS_Website.html copy the most recent code in an Editor or vscode.
-Then the website will be in the same folder.
+copy the most recent code in an Editor or vscode to update the website.
+Save in the same location where you can see the images folder!! then open: FS_Website_new.html

 ~ H.P